 Each year noncompliant patients make up for 10 to 25 percent of nursing home and hospital admissions.
 This non-compliant behavior costs the US health care system over $100 billion annually.

 Moreover, U.S. estimated costs of medication, noncompliance is $100 to $289 billion per year and these figures are expected to grow in the future.

 Lack of patient motivation is the root cause of non-compliance.
 However, there are certain solutions to assist physicians in tailoring treatment plans to each individual patient that will provide them with the motivation they need to collaborate in their own care.

-Now, let’s look at some strategies that providers can use to boost medication compliance:
+Strategies that providers can use to boost patient compliance:

 Understand each patient behavior

 Providers need to understand if the patients are facing problems while filling, taking, or affording their medications.
 Moreover, create motivating environments that patients feel comfortable speaking openly and honestly.

 Providers should talk about side effects and let them know how to prevent an adverse drug reaction.
 Moreover, the likelihood of side effects, do they typically resolve without intervention, and how will the treatment plan change if they don’t resolve?
 All these questions must be answered from providers.